aniqfakhrul/powerview.py/README.md

 ### To-Do
 * Add Invoke-Kerberoast
 * Add -Where function in Get-DomainObjectAcl or Get-ObjectAcl
-* Add -Domain Flag to every commands
+* Fix Get-DomainObjectAcl to get ntSecurityDescriptor from trusting domain objects